CrowdStrike/ember-headless-table/docs/plugins/writing-your-own.md

 # Writing your own

 Plugins are a good way to provide functionality to every part of a table without needing to add branching logic to a particular table's implementation.
-`ember-headless-table` provides hooks in to the plugin system in a way that allows for unlimited plugin use with 0 change to the template markup.
+`ember-headless-table` provides hooks in to the plugin system in a way that allows for unlimited plugin use without any changes to the template markup.

 This document is an overview of the plugin system.
 For details, see the _[Plugin API Documentation][docs-plugins]_.

-<small>Note that the documentation generation tool includes the internal file path of each module, which is useful for finding where to contribute, but this file path does not represent the public/private visibility of the APIs within (the import paths would though)</small>

 [docs-plugins]: /api/modules/plugins
 [docs-table-option-plugins]: /api/interfaces/index.TableConfig#plugins